-The Taliban and Afghan government are finally talking peace: What they’re negotiating and what to expect
+The Taliban and the Afghan government are finally talking peace: What they’re negotiating and what to expect

 Who is participating in the talks?

-One of the most-discussed concerns going into the negotiations is the relative lack of unity within the team representing the government, civil society and religious institutions outside of Taliban control.
+One of the most discussed concerns going into the negotiations is the relative lack of unity within the team representing the government, civil society and religious institutions outside of Taliban control.

 The team, led by former intelligence chief Masoom Stanikzai, is made up of a diverse group of people who have only recently begun working together.
-Some are government officials; others are members of rival political parties, religious representatives and most are civil society members.
-The team includes four women, among them Fawzia Koofi who survived an assassination attempt last month.
+Some are government officials; others are members of rival political parties and religious representatives, and most are civil society members.
+The team includes four women, among them Fawzia Koofi, who survived an assassination attempt last month.

 Emboldened on an international stage, the Taliban begins first official peace talks with the Afghan government

 Most of the members of the Taliban team have worked together for more than a year negotiating with the United States.
-The team is under the new leadership of Chief Justice Abdul Hakim, but there’s no apparent political or religious diversity within them.
+The team is under the new leadership of the movement’s chief justice, Abdul Hakim, but there’s no apparent political or religious diversity in its membership.
 This relative unity and greater experience is expected to give the Taliban negotiators an advantage.

-How have the first meetings gone?
+How have the initial meetings gone?

 Officials from both sides described the first meeting Saturday as cordial.
 But they were dealing with logistics, not the substance of what it will take to bring peace to Afghanistan.
 The same went for a follow-up meeting on Sunday.